-- Never wrap the Decoder in insulation tape, since this may cause overheating. - Adhere to the wiring principles as outlined in this manual for wiring any external components.
-Other circuitry may cause damage to the LokSound. - Make sure that no wires are squeezed or cut by the model's transmission parts when reassembling the engine. - Any power supply must be protected by a fuse or circuit breaker to avoid any potential hazards such as burning cables in case of a short circuit.
-Only use transformers specifically designed for model trains that bear the VDF/EN marks. - Never operate the LokSound unattended.
-The LokSound is not a (children's) toy. - Do not expose to wet and humid conditions. - Handle the speaker with extreme care: Do not touch the membrane or apply pressure!
-Solder the speaker connections guickly and only at the intended contacts!
+- •The LokPilot is exclusively intended for use with model train layouts only.
+It may only be operated with the components listed here.
+Any other use is not permitted. - Any wiring has to be carried out while power is disconnected.
+Please make sure that no voltage reaches the locomotive while converting it, above all not accidently. - Avoid mechanical force or pressure on the Decoder. - Do not remove the heat shrink sleeve on the Decoder - Make sure that neither the LokPilot Decoder nor any blank wire ends may come into contact with the engine chassis (risk of short circuit).
+Cover any blank ends of unused wires. - Never solder on the circuit board, extend cables if necessary. - Never wrap the Decoder in insulation tape, since this may cause overheating. - Adhere to the wiring principles as outlined in this manual for wiring any external components.
+Other circuitry may cause damage to the LokPilot. - Make sure that no wires are squeezed or cut by the model's transmission parts when reassembling the engine. - Any power supply must be predected by a fuse or circuit breaker to avoid any potential hazards such as burning cables in case of a short circuit.
+Only use transformers specifically designed for model trains that hear the VDF/EN marks - Never operate the LokPilot unattended.
+The LokPilot is not a (children's) toy. - Do not expose to wet and humid conditions.